nieuwmijnleven/private/README.md

 * Incremental Adoption: Apply null-safety only where you need it.
 * Enhanced Code Safety: Catch potential null-pointer issues at compile time, not runtime.

+> **JADEx is not designed to replace Java.
+It is designed to strengthen Java's null-related type system without leaving it**

-**JADEx makes your Java code safer, more maintainable, and future-proof without compromise**.
+> **JADEx makes your Java code safer, more maintainable, and future-proof without compromise**.
 ---

 ## 💡 How to make your java code null-safe